 The approval of India's National Green Hydrogen Mission demonstrates its commitment to becoming a global hub for green hydrogen production, utilisation and export.
 Foreign investments in this sector are facilitated through the foreign venture capital investor (FVCI) route to attract more investors.
-Being the world's fourth largest producer of renewable energy, with 40% of its installed electricity capacity coming from non-fossil fuel sources, India has the potential to reduce CO2 emissions by 3.6 gigatonnes by 2050 and industrial coal imports by 95%.
+Being the world's fourth largest producer of renewable energy, with 40% of its installed electricity capacity coming from non-fossil fuel sources, India has the potential to reduce CO2 emissions by 3.6 gigatonnes by 2050 and industrial coal imports by 95%.11

 India had already installed 183 GW of non-fossil fuel capacity, including renewable energy, large hydropower and nuclear power.
-These sources contribute 43.6% to the country's total installed generation capacity, which currently stands at 421 GW.
-In global rankings, India ranks fourth in terms of renewable energy installed capacity, wind power capacity and solar power capacity, as reported by the REN21 Renewables 2022 Global Status Report.
+These sources contribute 43.6% to the country's total installed generation capacity, which currently stands at 421 GW.12 In global rankings, India ranks fourth in terms of renewable energy installed capacity, wind power capacity and solar power capacity, as reported by the REN21 Renewables 2022 Global Status Report.13 until 2017, to a nationwide system predicated on reverse auctions.
+This new approach was subsequently introduced to govern the sector's development.
+This growth had a positive impact on the demand for Operations and Maintenance (O&M) services, which increased from INR 84 billion in FY16 to over INR 130 billion in FY22.
+However, the COVID-19 pandemic and subsequent lockdowns and mobility restrictions led to a decline in capacity additions in FY21 & FY22.
+Nevertheless, this situation may have had a positive effect on remote monitoring requirements and the implementation of technology in the wind energy sector.